Conservative State Value Estimation for Offline Reinforcement Learning: Proofs

 given that $\sqrt{E_{a \sim \pi^*(a|s)} [\frac{\pi^*(a|s)}{\pi_{\beta}(a|s)}]}$ is a pointwise upper bound of $\sqrt{E_{a \sim \pi_{\beta}(a|s)} [\frac{\pi_{\beta}(a|s)}{\pi_{\beta}(a|s)}]} $(\cite{cql}).
 Thus we get,

 which completes the proof.

-Here, the second term is sampling error which occurs due to mismatch of $\hat{M}$ and $M$; the third term denotes the increase in policy performance due to \code~ in $\hat{M}$.
-Note that when the first term is small, the smaller value of $\alpha$ are able to provide an improvement compared to the behavior policy.
+Here, the second term represents the sampling error, which arises due to the discrepancy between $\hat{M}$ and $M$.
+The third term signifies the enhancement in policy performance attributed to our algorithm in $\hat{M}$.
+It's worth noting that when the first term is minimized, smaller values of $\alpha$ can achieve improvements over the behavior policy.